kerenduchan/strawberry-cursor-pagination/README.md

 # strawberry-pagination

 # About
+Use this project as a base for implementing a strawberry GraphQL server with pagination.

+See https://strawberry.rocks/docs/guides/pagination#pagination for more info.

 This is a small demo python project containing:
 - A tiny in-memory mock DB with sample entries and pagination support (limit+cursor)
 - An implementation of a strawberry GraphQL server with pagination for this mock DB

-Use this project as a base for implementing a Strawberry GraphQL server with pagination.

-See https://strawberry.rocks/docs/guides/pagination#pagination for more info.

 # Quickstart